 Popular Skills for Mammographer

-Survey results imply that Mammographers put a diverse skill set to use.
-Most notably, skills in Quality Assurance / Quality Control, Radiology, Mammographer, and Computed Tomography (CT) are correlated to pay that is above average.
-Skills that pay less than market rate include mammography, Computed Tomography, and Mammographer.
-Aptitude in Quality Assurance / Quality Control tends to also indicate an understanding of Radiology.
+Survey takers who work as Mammographers typically report just a few professional skills.
+Most notably, skills in Quality Assurance / Quality Control, Radiology, mammography, and Mammographer are correlated to pay that is above average.
+Skills that seem to negatively impact pay include Computed Tomography, Mammographer, and mammography.
+Quality Assurance / Quality Control and Radiology are also commonly seen together.

 Pay by Experience Level for Mammographer